Sid672/Rangoli/README.md

 # Let's start
 Let me introduce " repl. it " to you, its an online platform that runs code in all languages.
 It's a friendly platform to test and show code.
 Now, create a new python project on [repl.it](https://repl.it/languages/python3).
-You can also follow steps in demo video to create repl.

-#### Demo video
+- You can also follow steps in demo video to create repl.
 ![](https://media.giphy.com/media/3y8Rl5IC2gKjhfdGLQ/giphy.gif)

 # Functions